nent/nent/packages/core/src/components/n-action/readme.md

 ### Basic

-For most action-argument data, it is easies to specify them as key-value pairs using the `data-*` attributes within the `n-action` tag.
+For most action-argument data, it is easiest to specify them as key-value pairs using the `data-*` attributes within the `n-action` tag.
 The name of the argument should be prefixed with `data-`.
 A

 ```html
 <n-action topic='<topic>'